Every tackle box should have natural lures. Live bait spoils. Naturals catch fish but don’t smell.

 Naturals cannot be left to sit on the bottom or drift at a random depth.
 Experimenting with retrieval, once the right bait is found, can improve results.
 One day, a lure bounced off the bottom will be dynamite.
 The next day, the same lure at the same place, retrieving the bait the with quick stops may work.

 Here are examples of the major styles of naturals.
-Click a bait to purchase or to scroll down to view more lures.
-To order any other product, type the product into the search bar.
+Click a pic for the price or to purchase a bait.
+Scroll down to view more lures.
+To find any other product, type the product into the search bar.

 Share you thoughts about this page in the comment section of the home page.
 Do you use natural lures?
 Which natural bait is your favorite?